Presto (album): Recording

 Presto was recorded from June to August 1989.
-As part of their deal with Hine, the band agreed to record parts of Presto in London.
+As part of their deal with Hine, the band agreed to record parts of the album in London.
 Presto was finished around four weeks ahead of schedule.

-When the album was complete, Rush sought a new record deal and signed to Atlantic Records after executive Doug Morris had wanted to sign the group for a number of years and made an attractive offer.
+When the album was complete, Rush sought a new record deal and signed to Atlantic Records after executive Doug Morris, who had wanted to sign the group for a number of years, made an attractive offer.

 Songs

+Presto continues the treble-heavy, light progressive Britpop of Rush's previous two studio albums.

 Side one

 "The Pass" concerns a friend of Peart's who joined him on a cycle ride and once discussed juvenile suicide, which inspired the lyrics for the song.
-Peart named it the song he had worked the hardest on due to the delicate nature of the subject.
-The song became a group favorite; Peart picked the track as the reason to choose Presto as one album of theirs that they would re-record if they could.
+Peart named it the song he had worked the hardest on, due to the delicate nature of the subject.
+The song became a group favorite; Peart cited the track as the reason they would re-record the Presto album, if they could.

 "Scars" features a complex drum pattern in which both acoustic and electronic drums are utilized.
-The pattern was derived from a tribal rhythm Neil Peart experienced while on a bicycle tour of Africa (later chronicled in his first book, The Masked Rider: Cycling in West Africa).
+The pattern was derived from a tribal rhythm Peart heard while on a bicycle tour of Africa (later chronicled in his first book, The Masked Rider: Cycling in West Africa).
 He went on to incorporate this pattern into his live drum solos.
 The song also features the use of a sequencer in place of, and often mistaken for, a bass guitar.

-Title track "Presto" was not performed live until 2010 for the Time Machine Tour.
-Lifeson said the song is about "feeling more active in your heart than in your head, not having the answers to problems."
+Lifeson said the title track is about "feeling more active in your heart than in your head, not having the answers to problems."

 Side two

 "Superconductor" deals with the superficiality of mainstream music.
 That topic also appears in other songs such as "Grand Designs" from the Power Windows album.

-In "Anagram (for Mongo)," every line contains one or more words that are formed by using letters in another word from that same line (e.g. "There is no safe seat at the feast"), and certain lines contain anagrammed words (e.g. "Miracles will have their claimers").
-Its title was inspired by the character Mongo from Blazing Saddles.
+In "Anagram (for Mongo)", every line contains one or more words that are formed by using letters in another word from that same line (e.g. "There is no safe seat at the feast"), and certain lines contain anagrammed words (e.g. "Miracles will have their claimers").
+Its title was inspired by the character Mongo from the 1974 film Blazing Saddles.
 Lifeson spoke about the lyrics: "It doesn't mean anything, it was just a fun thing, but there are some great twists in there."

-"Red Tide" has been seen as a commentary on climate change and the growing problem of global warming.

-"Hand Over Fist" was originally an instrumental that Rush had intended to include on Presto, but Peart continued to submit lyrical ideas to Lifeson and Lee; one in particular fit to the music well enough and the plan for an instrumental was scrapped.
-In the album's tour book Peart used the symbolism that the hand game "rock, paper, scissors" represents, which was made into a nursery rhyme and used as a lyrical chant in "Hand over Fist."
+"Hand Over Fist" was originally an instrumental that Rush had intended to include on Presto, but Peart continued to submit lyrical ideas to Lifeson and Lee; one in particular fit the music well enough and the plan for an instrumental was scrapped.
+In the album's tour book, Peart used the symbolism that the hand game "rock, paper, scissors" represents, which was made into a nursery rhyme and used as a lyrical chant in "Hand Over Fist."